 Kindly note that foreign authorities do not automatically forward marriage and birth records to our Embassy or to the PSA.

 A Report of Marriage/Birth must be filed at a Philippine Embassy or Consulate covering the country where you got married/had your child.
-Our Embassy processes Reports of Marriage of those married/born in Norway, Finland, Iceland, and Sweden.
+Our Embassy processes Reports of Marriage of those married/born in Norway and Iceland.

 Please click on the following links to view the requirements for a Report of Marriage/Birth:

 Yes.
-Kindly have the document translated into English and have the translation notarized, before having it authenticated by the Ministry of Foreign Affairs or Apostillized by the appropriate authority of the country where you got married.
+Kindly have the document translated into English and have the translation notarized, before having Apostillized by the appropriate authority of the country where you got married.